m2c2-project/legacy-scoring-pipelines/README.md

 # M2C2 Legacy Cognitive Task Data Processing Pipeline

-This R script processes cognitive task data from M2C2, from the Survey Dolphin era, including reading, scoring, summarizing, validating, and exporting results.
+This R script processes cognitive task data from M2C2, from the Survey Dolphin era (in the App Store as M2C2 1.3, M2C2 1.4), including reading, scoring, summarizing, validating, and exporting results.

 It ensures efficient and reproducible analysis of cognitive performance data.

 This repository is the 'best-of' [a prior repository with a similar goal](https://github.com/m2c2-project/m2c2_data_pipelines).